- Fashion Design AAS

 - Application, Instructions and Preparations

-Fashion Design & Liberal Arts: Rolling approvals until 2-Jan (Year prior to study): Academic Year/Fall/Spring
+Fashion Design & Fashion Business Management - Approvals on an ongoing basis until 1-Mar* (Year prior to study): Academic Year/Fall only

 - Portfolio requirement (Fashion Design only): Portfolios should include both fashion artwork and actual garments from Fashion Art and Apparel classes.
 Further instructions will be specified once the online application is submitted.